A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 \subsection{Igusa varieties}

-In the construction of the minimal compactification of the Igusa stack, we need to know certain geometric properties of the fibers of the Hodge-Tate period map.
-Since they are identified with Igusa varieties up to canonical compactifications (c.f. \ref{HTfiber} below), we collect below some relevant facts about Igusa varieties in our PEL setup, based on the work of Caraiani-Scholze \cite{CS17}, \cite{CS19}.
+To construct the minimal compactification of the Igusa stack, we need to know some properties of the fibers of the Hodge-Tate period map.
+Since they are identified with Igusa varieties up to canonical compactifications (cf. Theorem \ref{HTfiber} below), we first recall relevant facts about PEL Igusa varieties, based on \cite{CS17}, \cite{CS19}.